LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint3.md

 ### Milestone 4
 1. (Developer 1 & 2) As a developer, I want to be really happy that I am finally done with this project!
+    - Final submission onlly contains polish and final bug fixes (if any)

 ## Checkin